pacificclimate/pdp/CONTRIBUTING.rst

 Data Volume Container
 ^^^^^^^^^^^^^^^^^^^^^

 Not all data is accessible to the pdp remotely, some of it (the hydro station output, for example) is stored in the host environment.
 Docker provides a nice utility called ``volumes`` which makes host directories accessible to Docker containers, but to avoid constantly having to specify the paths when creating a new Docker container we can use what's called a "data volume container".
-Target host directories are mounted using the ``-v`` option.
-Docker volumes default to mount in read-write mode, but this can be changed to read-only by appending ``:ro``.
+Target host directories are mounted inside the container using the ``-v`` option, which defaults to read-write mode.
+However, as we do not want our application to be able to modify the data files on the host all volumes in the data volume container should be made read-only by appending ``:ro``.

 The following command will create a data volume container.
 This should only need to be run once, as data volumes in docker are persistent and will remain even after the container has exited.